 An error boundary is a component that sits at the top of your application component hierarchy.
 An error boundary will help you to process these unhandled exceptions gracefully.
 Let's look at a very basic example of an error-boundary component:

 componentDidCatch().
 If this function is triggered,

 true.
-When this happens the component will be re-rendered and in this example, a very crappy error message will be displayed.
+When this happens the component will be re-rendered.
+In this example, a very crappy error message will be displayed.
 Catching and error this way is a lot more desirable than having the application break.
 The

-Another interesting point to keep in mind is that react will only catch exceptions thrown by a component.
+Another point to consider is that ReactJS will only catch exceptions thrown by a component.
 If you need to make API/async calls within your application, these exceptions may not be caught using

-componentDidCatch() will not catch-it and the application will crash.
+componentDidCatch() will not catch it and the application will still crash despite the error boundary.
 This is expected behavior by the framework.
-React will only catch errors that occur within a component.
-As this error is occurred outside of the normal life-cycle request it will cause you issues.
+ReactJS will only catch errors that occur within a component.
+As this error is occurred outside of the normal life-cycle request it will not get handled.
 To get around this issue you can use

 Adding this additional error-handling means the error boundary will capture all exceptions thrown by your application.
 You will no longer have to worry that your whole application will crash over some stupid bug.
 Happy Coding!